jleen/wix-heat-example/README.md

 ## Building your package

+Do this every time you've got a new build that you want to package up into an installer.
 Except where otherwise stated, just run these commands verbatim.

 * `heat.exe dir MyFolder -cg AllFiles -o files.wxs -ag -gg -scom -sreg -sfrag -srd -dr INSTALLFOLDER -var var.AllFilesDir` (replacing `MyFolder` with the name of the folder where you put your files)